Political positions of Susan Collins: Economic issues

 In April 2014, the United States Senate debated the Minimum Wage Fairness Act (S. 1737; 113th Congress).
 The bill would amend the Fair Labor Standards Act of 1938 (FLSA) to increase the federal minimum wage for employees to $10.10 per hour over a two-year period.
 The bill was strongly supported by President Barack Obama and many of the Democratic Senators, but strongly opposed by Republicans in the Senate and House.
 Collins tried to negotiate a compromise bill that centrist Republicans could agree to, but was unable to do so.

-Collins argued that the Congressional Budget Office report predicting 500,000 jobs lost if the minimum wage was increased to $10.10 also said that an increase to $9.00 would only lead to 100,000 jobs lost, but the argument did not persuade her fellow centrists.
+Collins argued that the Congressional Budget Office report predicting 500,000 jobs lost if the minimum wage was increased to $10.10.
+The same report also said that an increase to $9.00 would only lead to 100,000 jobs lost, but the argument did not persuade her fellow centrists.
 She said, "I'm confident that the votes are not there to pass a minimum wage increase up to $10.10; therefore it seems to me to make sense for senators on both sides of the aisle to get together and see if we can come up with a package that would help low-income families with [sic] causing the kind of job loss that the Congressional Budget Office has warned against."

 Collins opposed cutting the tax rate for income earners making more than $1 million a year and also opposed eliminating the estate tax.
 She stated that she did not see a need to eliminate the estate tax.
 She was also one of two Republicans to vote with Democrats against budget cuts.